Frequently Asked Questions

 JLP has organized the learning events as workshops rather than courses.
 Workshops are generally understood to be short in length, focussed on a single theme, and to provide a hands-on learning experience.
 The workshops are designed using the principles of experiential and popular education.
 In addition to providing knowledge related to the topic, every workshop creates opportunities for Union members and their management counterparts to engage in a dialogue that fosters better relations in the workplace.

-The JLP offers workshops in seven areas: Creating a Harassment-Free Workplace, Duty to Accommodate, Employment Equity, Labour-Management Consultation, Mental Health in the Workplace, Respecting Differences/Anti-Discrimination, and Understanding the Collective Agreement.
+Duty to Accommodate, Employment Equity, Labour-Management Consultations, Mental Health in the Workplace, Preventing Harassment and Violence in the Workplace, Respecting Differences/Anti-Discrimination and Understanding the Collective Agreement.

 How are workshops scheduled?